-Following law school, Audrey moved to Washington where she began her legal career as an attorney with the United States Department of Army Materiel and Readiness Command and since 1980 has worked in the office of the general counsel of the National Academy of Sciences, currently as Deputy General Counsel.
+Following law school, Audrey moved to Washington where she began her legal career as an attorney with the United States Department of Army Materiel and Readiness Command and since 1980.
+She has worked in the office of the general counsel of the National Academy of Sciences as Deputy General Counsel, and since 2011 has served as the General Counsel.

 James Anderson Shields (Class of 1975)

 The 2004 Distinguished Alumnus Award was presented to James Anderson Shields, Class of 1975.

 Throughout a very successful business career, his love of learning and the life of the mind have been among Jim's most passionate interests.
 And his Alma Mater has never been far from his heart.

 Jim is head of Anderson Hamilton, Inc., a Winston-Salem investment firm.
 He has generously used his talents and his resources over the years so that the university is better for each succeeding generation of students who wish to study here.

 As a trustee of UNC Asheville, Jim works in the background and without requirement of attention to ensure the progress of the University in meeting its mission.

 As a life-long learner and a true model of Chaucer's student, Jim is an external graduate student in philosophy at the University of Wales, Lampeter, currently analyzing the philosophical papers of Gilbert Ryle.